WindowsXP95/NeXTSPACE-Live/readme.md

 # About

 This project aims to make a Nextspace Linux distro by using the now retired nextspace-build-iso scripts by nicktelindert.
 This project is also currently in beta so except beta quailty for a bit.
-The system is currently based on CentOS 7 for compatability sake.
+The system is currently based on CentOS 7 and uses The NextSpace DE v0.85.

 ## Known issues
-- No gui networking tools
+- No GUI networking tools
 - No decision made on base applications yet.
 - Weird mount error on startup when first booting (Live mode only)